SPSCSubmission/SPSCSubmission/README.md

 # Paper Text Materials

-This folder is an isolated, text-only bundle for paper appendices or an anonymized GitHub upload.
+Here you can find all prompts, games and scenarios used in the "Can You Simulate Privacy Disclosure with LLM Agents in Conversations?" paper.
 It contains Markdown renderings of the prompts, scenario wording, and example model inputs used by the simulation framework.

-No source code, model outputs, raw participant rows, local paths, API settings, or run artifacts are included here.

 ## Files